ic-labs/django-icekit/docs/topics/docker.rst

 More about Docker
 =================

-ICEkit is Docker-compatible, and we recommend using Docker for development and deployment.
+GLAMkit is Docker-compatible, and we recommend using Docker for development and deployment.
 Docker has many advantages over a simple Python virtualenv
 environment: